venkatreddysangita/venkatpublicrepo/README.md

 - Confidential Team should be given the 'CS Confidential Role' security role
 - Escalation Team should be given the 'CS Escalation Role' security role

+Followup Entity Access team template id needs to be updated on the cloud flow (Confidential Cases)

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only
 - The Solution needs to be tested by assigning the different security roles to users